rdegges/django-twilio/docs/source/rest.rst

 ==========================

-Let's say you're building a Twilio application that needs access to all of your account data--stuff like call logs, recordings, SMS messages, etc. django-twilio makes accessing this information extremely easy.
+Let's say you're building a Twilio application that needs access to all of your account data -- stuff like call logs, recordings, SMS messages, etc.
+``django-twilio`` makes accessing this information extremely easy.

 The Twilio REST Client